-The independent consultant's report on the Board appraisal is presented to Shareholders at the Annual General Meetings and submitted to the Central year.
+The independent consultant's report on the Board appraisal is presented to Shareholders at the Annual General Meetings and submitted to the Central Bank of Nigeria.
+The Board appointed KPMG Advisory Services to carry out the Board appraisal and governance evaluation exercise for 2022 financial year.
 The Consultant's report was presented to the shareholders at the 35th Annual General Meeting on May 23, 2023.